In this post, we’ll share our thoughts on the Barbell Logic Online Coaching program. Read on for the full review!

 These are very short statements or words intended to get you to change a specific part of your body position to correct a form error.

 BLOC can also program for certain sports.
 Whether you are a marathoner, cyclist, or lifter, BLOC can ensure the programming complements what you are trying to do outside of the gym.

 For those looking to compete in lifting related competitions, BLOC hosts their own online competitions from time to time, and they also prep clients for in-person meets.

 For me, the sign of a good coach isn’t when things are going well but when things are breaking down.
 I suffered from an injury in my ribs in February 2020.

-Within four weeks I was able to work through the injury and landed exactly where I left off in four weeks, the same time the doctor said I could return to the gym.
+Instead of resting for four weeks, I was able to work steadily through the injury and land exactly where I left off.

 Given the nature of my job, it’s hard to stay consistent sometimes, and that’s the real key to making progress.

 Barbell Logic Online Coaching is a luxury service, but you get what you pay for.
 For those moving toward a home gym lifestyle, this is perfect.
 I work out at the local gym in DC, and they don’t have a problem with me recording lifts (but this may not be the case everywhere).